devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 An important aspect of a smart city kiosk is the idea that data and functionality are ready and waiting for a user at all times.
 As I mentioned in a previous post, [*Improving perceived interface responsiveness on public kiosks*](/posts/2019-07-09-improving-perceived-interface-responsiveness-on-public-kiosks/), the responsiveness of our kiosks is compared to analog signage, paper printouts, and folding pamphlets.

 Beyond some of the previous areas of focus, such as advanced caching and optimal rendering, we also load a significant amount of data ahead of time, often on an interval basis.
-One particular area that’s been a challenge for us is making sure that kiosks have the transit alert information for all routes in the entire transit system.
+One particular area that's been a challenge for us is making sure that kiosks have the transit alert information for all routes in the entire transit system.

 This is best demonstrated by example.
 Take a look at this interface for the bus alerts within the Chicago Transit Authority (CTA):